From the WCW buyout’s inner workings to what it felt like to be behind the curtain on that final Monday Nitro, those who were there speak.

 STEVE SMALL (WCW television production manager, 1996-2001):

 "After we won the Monday Night Wars, it seemed we were adrift about what to do next.
 We’d fly in talent in case they were needed on our show.
-Then, they’d walk out of the building because we didn’t have anything for them to do.
+They’d then walk out of the building because we didn’t have anything for them to do.
 It was obvious that guaranteed contracts that allowed certain people not to make appearances at house shows [cards not broadcast on television or pay-per-view] were mistakes.
 We were hemorrhaging money…"

 "You can make a bunch of small mistakes, but you can make very few big ones – otherwise, the nose of the plane goes down, and once that big plane goes down, it’s hard to pull it up…"